echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 resource.
 Instead of connecting directly, the client directs the request to the proxy server which evaluates the request before performing the required network activity.
-Proxies are used for various purposes including load balancing, privacy and security.
+Proxies are used for various purposes, including load balancing, privacy and security.

-Proxies can be used explicity or transparently.
+Proxies can be used explicitly or transparently.

-In explicit proxy model, proxies are accessed by configuring a user's application or network settings, with traffic diverted to the proxy rather than the target destination.
+*  With the explicit proxy model, proxies are accessed by configuring a user's application or network settings, with traffic diverted to the proxy rather than the target destination.

-With "transparent" proxying, the proxy intercepts packets directed to the destination, making it seem as though the request is handled by the target destination itself.
+*  With "transparent" proxying, the proxy intercepts packets directed to the destination, making it seem to the end point that the request has been handled by the target destination directly.

 A key advantage of transparent proxies is that they work without requiring the configuration of user devices or software.
 They are commonly used by organisations to provide content filtering for devices that they don't own that are connected to their networks.
-For example, some education environments use transparent proxies to implement support for “bring your own device” (BYOD) without needing to load software on third- party devices.
+For example, some education environments use transparent proxies to implement support for Òbring your own deviceÓ (BYOD) without needing to load software on third- party devices.

 Transparent proxies use SNI data to understand whether a user is accessing inappropriate content without the need to inspect data beyond the SNI field.
 Because of this, encryption of the SNI field, as is the case with ECH, will disrupt the use of transparent proxies, requiring far more intrusive data inspection to be undertaken instead.

 ## Why relying on the SNI and not the DNS